 Building a strong and well-diversified portfolio that’s ready for the long haul takes commitment and planning.
 When done with a Wealth Management expert, you can ensure you’re spread out across many investment types without being spread too much in one area or too thin in another.
 Talk to an advisor to discover how you can diversify your investment portfolio.

-Mutual funds, other securities and securities related financial planning services are offered through Qtrade Advisor, a division of Credential Qtrade Securities Inc. Mutual funds and related financial planning services are offered through Qtrade Asset Management Inc. Financial planning services are available only from advisors who hold financial planning accreditation from applicable regulator authorities.
+Mutual funds, other securities and securities related financial planning services are offered through Qtrade Advisor, a division of Credential Qtrade Securities Inc. Mutual funds and related financial planning services are offered through Qtrade Asset Management (a tradename of Credential Asset Management Inc.).
+Financial planning services are available only from advisors who hold financial planning accreditation from applicable regulator authorities.